Announcements

 • Tasks from previous biweekly contract

 • Share your completed document with me on Google Docs before your scheduled biweekly meeting.
-Please make sure I have permission to edit the document.

 Welcome!